 - The software is used during the day but isn't used during the night, therefore the connection times out in the night

-- Therefore in the morning, the program one installed the day before no longer works
+- Therefore in the morning, the program installed the day before no longer works

 Perhaps I exaggerated the simplicity above of what I was really trying to achieve.
-It should really be expressed as the following:
+It should more accurately be expressed as:

 - Executing a SQL statement from my program, even if a long time has passed since the last one was executed

 But that amounts to the same thing in my opinion!
 It isn't rocket science!
-(But in fact is, see below..)
+(But, in fact it is, see below..)

-A obvious non-solution is to increase the "connection drop after" time on the MySQL server from 8 hours to e.g. "2 weeks" ("wait_timeout" in "mysql.cnf").
+mysql.cnf).
 But software has got to be capable of reconnecting after a connection drops.
-The database server may need to be reset, it may crash, it may suffer hardware failure, etc. If, every time one restarts one particular service, one has to restart a thousand dependent services (maybe some Java, some Perl, some PHP, some robots, ..) and then maybe restart services which are dependent on them – that's a maintenance nightmare.
-So the software has to be altered to be able to handle connection drops automatically, by reconnecting.
-Once the software has been so altered, one no longer needs to alter the "wait_timeout" on the server.
+The database server may need to be reset, it may crash, it may suffer hardware failure, etc. If, every time a particular service is restarted, all dependent services need to be restarted (maybe some Java, some Perl, some PHP..), and then all services dependent on them need to be restarted, that's a maintenance nightmare.
+Software must be able to handle connection drops automatically, by reconnecting.
+Once the software has been so altered, the

 The error message was: